 Due to the better reachability of potential clients, higher click-through rates, response rates, and conversion rates, you will likely have lower costs per acquisition and a higher return on investment.

-Text Message Marketing Compliance with Opt-Ins
+SMS Marketing Compliance with Opt-Ins

 While all of the above data looks promising, and you might want to dive right into text message marketing, you may want to ensure that you comply with current regulations.